Join Fox News for access to this content

 Roasted Brussels sprouts are shown in a pan, close up.
 This stir-fry recipe as detailed here is very easy to prepare. (iStock)

-Completely cover the bottom of a coated frying pan with extra virgin olive oil, heat on high.
+Cover the bottom of a coated frying pan with extra virgin olive oil, heat on high.

 Add Brussels sprout slices and begin stirring.
 (If using celery, broccoli or onions, add here.)

-Sprinkle on breadcrumbs as desired; continue stirring.
+Sprinkle in breadcrumbs as desired; continue stirring.

 Add dash of Adobo as desired.